our-never-ending-job/WFGY/CODE_OF_CONDUCT.md

 **Expected behavior**

 - Stay on topic.
-Use specific references to files, commits, or DOIs.
+Use specific references to files, commits, releases, or DOIs when relevant.
 - Be accurate and charitable.
 Summarize what you think the author claims before you disagree.
-- Provide enough detail for others to reproduce a result.
+- Provide enough detail for others to reproduce or inspect a result.
 Prefer facts over speculation.
 - Accept correction gracefully.
 Credit sources and contributors.
 - Use clear language.
 English or Chinese are both welcome.

 **Unacceptable behavior**

 - Personal attacks, slurs, or harassment.
 - Trolling, sealioning, or derailing threads.
 - Repeated allegations without verifiable evidence.
 - Doxxing or attempts to reveal personal identity.
 - Spam, link bombing, vote brigading, or mass reporting.
-- **AI-only drive-by criticisms** such as “this repo is all hallucination” that do not engage with the actual content.
+- Dismissive drive by criticisms that do not engage with the repository content or provide verifiable support.
-- Misrepresentation of results or screenshots.
+- Misrepresentation of results, logs, or screenshots.

 ---

-## Evidence-based critique policy
+## Evidence based critique policy

-This repository publishes reproducible artifacts and has received substantial community attention (1000+ stars and many real user reports).
-We welcome criticism that improves the work.
-We require that critiques meet a minimal bar so that maintainers and readers can evaluate them quickly.
+This repository aims to publish inspectable and reproducible artifacts.
+Criticism that improves the work is welcome.
+To keep review efficient, critiques must meet a minimal bar so that maintainers and readers can evaluate them quickly.

 **When you claim an error, please include:**

 1. What you tried to reproduce: file path or DOI, commit hash or tag, and the exact prompt or command.
 2. Your environment: model name or version, OS, Python or tool versions.
 3. What you expected and what you observed.
-Include logs or diffs if possible.
+Include logs or diffs when possible.
-4. A minimal example that others can run.
+4. A minimal example that others can run or inspect.

-Issues or discussions that do not meet this bar may be labeled **non-actionable**.
+Issues or discussions that do not meet this bar may be labeled **non actionable**.
 Maintainers may request more detail.
-If none is provided, the thread can be **closed** to reduce noise.
-Repeated non-actionable posts can lead to **locks** or **account blocks**.
+If none is provided, the thread may be **closed** to reduce noise.
+Repeated non actionable posts may result in additional moderation actions such as **locks** or **blocks**.

 ---

 ## Science and skepticism

 - Skepticism is healthy.
-Bad-faith dismissal is not.
+Dismissal without engagement or evidence is not constructive.
-- “Extraordinary claims require extraordinary evidence” applies both ways.
+- The principle "extraordinary claims require extraordinary evidence" applies to all sides.
 If you claim a failure, bring data that someone else can check.
 - We track corrections publicly.
 If an error is confirmed, we will document it and thank the reporter.

 ---

 ## Moderator guidelines

 Maintainers use a progressive ladder.
-They may skip steps for severe cases.
+Steps may be skipped for severe cases.

-1. **Nudge:** friendly reminder of this Code with a link.
+1. **Nudge:** a reminder of this Code with a link.
 2. **Request revision:** ask for missing evidence or clarity.
-3. **Move or merge:** consolidate off-topic or duplicate threads into a central discussion.
+3. **Move or merge:** consolidate off topic or duplicate threads into a central discussion.
-4. **Close:** end non-constructive or non-actionable threads.
+4. **Close:** end non constructive or non actionable threads.
-5. **Lock:** prevent further replies if a thread attracts harassment or repeats.
+5. **Lock:** prevent further replies if a thread attracts harassment or repeated disruption.
 6. **Block or report:** for harassment, doxxing, or coordinated abuse.

-A “Critiques and Questions” mega-thread may be pinned during high traffic.
-New critique threads can be redirected there.
+A "Critiques and Questions" mega thread may be pinned during high traffic.
+New critique threads may be redirected there.

 ---